Harder's conjecture I: An enhanced version of Harder's conjecture

 Moreover, all the coefficients of $X^m$ with $m \ge 2$ of the both polynomials $L_p(X,F,{\rm Sp})$ and $L(X,f)(1-p^{k-2}X)(1-p^{j+k-1}X)$ are congruent to $0$ mod $\frkP$.
 This proves the assertion. \end{proof} \begin{remark} \begin{itemize} \item[(1)] Our conjecture is stronger than Conjecture \ref{conj.Harder} in the case $k$ is even. \item[(2)] The above conjecture tells nothing about the case $k$ is odd.
-However, we can propose a similar conjecture in the case $k$ is odd. \item[(3)] In the case $n=2$ and $j>0$, our conjecture predicts congruence between $[\scri_2(f)]^{{\bf k}'}$ and $\scra_4^{(I)}(F)$ with a Hecke eigenform $F$ in $S_{(k+j,k)}(\varGamma^{(2)})$, but does not predict congruence between $\scri_2(f)$ and $F$. \end{itemize} \end{remark}
+However, we can propose a similar conjecture in the case $k$ is odd. \end{itemize} \end{remark}